Findomain/Findomain/README.md

 # Mixed feelings with Findomain?
 Show your love

-If you want to support the tool development and make it better, [support us :)](https://opencollective.com/findomain#backer) You will appear here.
+If you want to support the tool development and make it better, see [Contributing to Findomain](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#contributors)

 # Findomain